nekernel-org/.github/profile/README.md

 ## About Ne.app

-Ne.app is a systems software company that distributes the [NeAnt](https://src.nekernel.org) and proprietary [Ant](https://ant.ne-app.eu) OS system distributions.
+Ne.app is a systems software company that distributes the [NeAnt](https://src.nekernel.org) and proprietary [Ant](https://ant.ne-app.eu) system distributions.

 In addition to that, there are primers and wiki, which teaches you how to use the NeAnt and Ant by Ne.app.